Please enter your name, email and zip code below to sign up!

 Pili Martinez Moore has supported Corps Ministries in the Western Territory for over 20 years.
 Her main goal is to advocate for ethnic officers and ministries and provide resources and support.
 Her passions are discipleship, church life, and ministries among minority communities.
 She brings tremendous personal experience and professional training, giving her a broad view of the church's ministry within The Salvation Army.
 This year Pili hopes to start her Master's in Global Studies at Arizona State University.

-Dr. Ruth Mulnard
+Dr. Ruth Mulnard (Committee Chair)

 Ruth is Professor Emerita at the Sue and Bill Gross School of Nursing and the Institute for Clinical and Translational Science at the University of California Irvine where she has been an educator and researcher for more than thirty years.
 Ruth holds a doctoral degree in nursing science from the University of San Diego.
 Ruth currently serves as the Chair of the Cadet Life Committee, and represents the Board on the Territorial Candidates Council.